dorkodu/superpage/README.md

 **Superpage** is heavily inspired by `bramus/router`.

-Even it works well, we wanted a simple and lightweight approach.
+Even it works well, we wanted a simpler approach.

 ## License